Types and Values¶

 Float64.

 During type checking, the Temper compiler filters out unusable variants.
-So if two arguments whose static type is Int are passed in, we can filter out the Float64 variants because we know that no values whose Type Tags is Float64 will ever be passed in.
+So if two arguments whose static types are Int32 are passed in, we can filter out the Float64 variants because we know that no Float64 values will ever be passed in.

-An input with a static type, I is compatible with a function argument with static type, A when any of the following are true:
+An input with a static type, I is compatible with a function argument with static type, A when A is not nullable or I is nullable, and any of the following are true:

-- I is a type parameter and its bound is compatible with A
+- I is a type parameter and its bounds are compatible with A.

 - A is a type parameter and I is compatible with A*'s bound